 Computer memory has come a long way in the last 30 years.
 From a maximum of 2 MB in 1990 to over 64 GB in the 2020s.
-But why does RAM always come in powers of 2?
+But why is RAM only available in powers of 2?

 - How does RAM work?

-- Why RAM comes in powers of 2
+- Why Does RAM Come in Powers of 2?

 - What is the difference between computer memory and storage?

 - How does computer storage work?

 - What is RAM?

 - What is the hierarchy of computer storage?